 When you aren't outright filthy, it's harder to detect your stink.
 One trick you can do to test your B.O. is to take off your clothing (a shirt is usually easy).
 Get it away from you for a minute or so.
 Then, you can sniff it thoroughly.
 If you don't like the smell, you're a stinky boy.

 The key to this test is that the clothing can get past your nose blindness after a little bit of separation.
 That means you want to sniff test clothes that sit right on your skin (undershirts are more useful than jacket layers).
 You also have to think carefully about how to perform this test.
 You can't just strip in public to see if you stink.
 Apparently, society isn't ok with that.

 Check Your Scalp

 You already know that your hair and scalp can stink.
-Testing them for flavor is a useful check (no, you’re not putting anything in your mouth).
-What you want to do is wash your hands with water and no soap (soap scents would defeat the test).
+Testing your hair and scalp for flavor is a useful check (no, you're not putting anything in your mouth).
+You want to wash your hands with water and no soap (soap scents would defeat the test).
 Then, run them along your scalp a bit thoroughly.
 Sniff your fingers and see how they fare.
-If they smell bad, you’re overdue for a shower.
+If they smell bad, you're overdue for a shower.

 Here's a bonus tip.
 Make sure no one can see you perform this check.
 It looks super weird.

 How's Your Breath?

 Since we're on the subject, you need to know how to smell your breath too.
 In many cases, it's worse than your B.O.
 There are a couple of tests you can perform, but they all function on the same principle.
 We will explain the arm test, but you can substitute a spoon or anything else as a replacement for your arm.